Thomas Jefferson Speaks to YOU,

 the poor.

-get so far wrong as to attract their
+that whenever things get so far wrong as

 The whole art of government